revolt-randy/Fritzing-Schematic-an-Inkscape-Extension./README.md

 The ‘Schematic Connectors’ tab has 3 groups of settings relating to the schematic symbol’s connectors.

 Schematic diagram connectors: This is where the number of connectors for each side of the symbol is set.

 Connector Pin Number/Label options: This controls how the schematic pin numbers and labels are created.

-Pin Numbering: has two options – Sequential or User Defined.
+Pin Numbering: has two options – Sequential or User Defined. \n
 	- Sequential pin numbering starts at the top-most left side connector, and increases pin numbering of each pin in a counterclockwise direction.
 	- User Defined pin numbering is for manually entering pin numbers.
 This	option will open additional UI windows for manually assigning pin numbers.